yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 ---

 ## Personal Case Study #1
-- Client with products page list - weighed in at **12.2 MB**
+- Client with products page list - weighed in at **12.2 MB**, very slow to render
-- Due to: no minification, bad use of images (600x600 scaled down to 200x200), dead/poorly written code
+- Due to: no concatenation & minification, bad use of images (600x600 scaled down to 200x200), dead/poorly written code
-- After refactor: **2.5 MB** with optimised images and minified JS/CSS
+- After refactor: **2.5 MB** with optimised images and minified JS/CSS (with no dead code)

 ---

 ## Personal Case Study #2
 - JavaScript function polled every 100ms on `scroll` and `resize` events
-- Before optimisation took **~7.3ms** to complete and wrote to the DOM every time
+- Before optimisation took **~7.9ms** to complete and wrote to the DOM every time
-- After optimisation... **~0.3ms** to complete and only touches the DOM when necessary
+- After optimisation... **~0.2ms** to complete and only touches the DOM when absolutely necessary

 <!-- put in Gist links -->